 FAQs

-What is the difference between family practice and general practice?
+1. What’s the main difference between family practice and general practice?